mmasoumipy/WellMed/mobile/install_fix.md

 npm install react-native-health
 npx pod-install ios
 ```
 ## After installing the "react-native-health" module, it will break.
-So, based om the below fix, you will need to make your index.js file in: node_modules > react0native-health > index.js
+So, based om the below fix, you will need to make your index.js file in: node_modules > react-native-health > index.js
 [More explaination](https://github.com/agencyenterprise/react-native-health/issues/399#issuecomment-2585484469)

 Based on above help, the 'export' line should be as below: